Cognitive Science (COGS)

 Introduction to Text Semiotics addresses both students of Literature and students in Cognitive Science.
 Most of the authors included in the reading list extend their linguistic approach towards fields that intersect literature, psychology, philosophy, aesthetics, and anthropology.
 The scholarly traditions of text analysis and structural theory of meaning, including authors from classical formalism, structuralism, structural semiotics, and new criticism will be connected to cognitive theories of meaning construction in test, discourse, and cultural expressions in general.
 The focus of this course, taught as a seminar, is on empirical studies, specific text analyses, discourse analyses, speech act analyses, and other studies of speech, writing, and uses of language in cultural contexts.
 This course thus introduces to a study of literature and cultural expressions based on cognitive science and modern semiotics--the new view that has be coined Cognitive Semiotics.
 Offered as COGS 391 and WLIT 391.

 COGS 397.
-SAGES Capstone in Cognitive Science.
+Capstone in Cognitive Science.
 3 Units.

-Supervised original research on a topic in cognitive science, culminating in a public presentation.
+Supervised original research on a topic in cognitive science, culminating in a public presentation and a polished, substantial final capstone paper.
 The research may be in the form of an independent research project, a literature review, or some other form approved by the department.
+Students work independently in consultation with their faculty supervisor, who will provide guidance and regularly review their progress.
+Counts as a Capstone Project course.
 Counts as a SAGES Senior Capstone course.

 COGS 399.
 Independent Studies in Cognitive Science.
 1 - 3 Units.